I've become a thrift store enthusiast over the past ten years, and I've saved tons of money! Learn why thrift shopping is beneficial.

 3. Support Local Community Members

-This can include purchasing from individuals via online platform, garage sales, or local consignment/charity thrift stores.
+This can include purchasing from individuals via online platforms, garage sales, or local consignment/charity thrift stores.

 4. Foster Creativity and Upcycling